Kitepower: Working principle

 The Kitepower system consists of three major components: a soft kite, a load-bearing tether and a ground-based electric generator.
-Another important component is the so-called kite control unit and together with the according control software for remotely steering the kite.
+Another important component is a kite control unit suspended near the kite and connecting the single main tether and the kite's multiple control lines.
+Together with the according control software it is used for remotely steering the kite.

-For energy production, the kite is operated in consecutive "pumping cycles" with alternating reel-out and reel-in phases: during reel-out the kite is flown in crosswind maneuvers (transverse to the incoming wind).
-This creates a large pulling force which unwinds the tether from a ground-based drum connected to a generator.
+For energy production, the kite is operated in consecutive "pumping cycles" with alternating reel-out and reel-in phases: during reel-out the kite is flown in crosswind maneuvers (transverse to the incoming wind) such as figure-of-eights.
+The kite then moves faster than the wind speed (the apparent wind speed is several times the true wind speed during most of the time) and this creates a large pulling force which unwinds the tether from a ground-based drum connected to a generator.

 In this phase electricity is generated.
-Once the maximum tether length is reached, the kite is reeled back, but this time depowered, such that it can be retracted with a low aerodynamic resistance.
+Once the maximum tether length is reached, the kite is reeled back, but this time depowered by flying the kite to a static position such as overhead, so that the apparent wind speed relative to the kite is reduced to the true wind speed.
+It can then be retracted slowly with a small force.
 This phase consumes a small fraction of the previously generated power such that in total net energy is produced.
 The electricity is buffered by a rechargeable battery unit, or, in a kite park configuration, several systems can be operated with phase shifts such that the battery capacity can be reduced.